scy/knowledge/src/macos.md

 To make things worse, [https://caskroom.github.io](Casks) aren't listed in `brew list` at all.

 There's a [fix coming up](https://github.com/saltstack/salt/pull/45309), but unfortunately it's not released yet (as of 2018-02-07).
+I've tried to [patch](https://patch-diff.githubusercontent.com/raw/saltstack/salt/pull/45309.diff) my installation manually with [it](https://github.com/saltstack/salt/pull/45309/files), but the patch won't apply.
+Maybe I'll just wait and live with error messages lying to my face.

 Lastly, I don't think there's enough documentation on how to install from a cask.
 This causes [all kinds of confusion](https://github.com/saltstack/salt/issues/26414).